johnodonnell123/Personal_Projects/Cluster Analysis for Rock Typing/README.md

 ## Useful Information

 Enclosed is a .csv file with the log data as well as Jupyter Notebook stepping through the workflow.
+A more thorough walkthrough can be found [here](https://johnodonnell123.github.io/pages/page_cluster.html).

 ## Problem Statement / Value